Log Search & Filter

 Multi-condition queries

-To combine multiple queries, Lumigo supports various matching operators, such as AND
+To combine multiple queries, Lumigo supports various matching operators, such as AND,OR and NOT.

 ( level:error OR level:warning ) AND resource:lambda-function